intararit - STOCK.ADOBE.COM

 And today, it’s not just low-level technology workers who are gigging.
 “At the higher level, interim CIOs are also growing in popularity.
 One of the reasons I left the traditional tech recruiter world was because I saw a gap in the market to bring these groups of gigsters together.”

 His teams-as-a-service (TaaS) model lets companies hire in complete project teams on a gig basis.
-“The types of Interim teams that we resource for include advisory teams, strategic teams, digital architect teams, SWAT teams to recover failing IT projects and programmes,” he says.
+“The types of interim teams that we resource for include advisory teams, strategic teams, digital architect teams and Swat teams to recover failing IT projects and programmes,” he says.
 “To cope with today’s rate of change, companies need specialist knowledge and skills from people with a diverse range of experience on a project-by-project basis.”

 So it seems that lumping all gig workers together as poor, exploited masses in need of protection is too crude a response to what looks more like a broad shift towards flexibility across the market as a whole.
 You could hardly argue that an interim CIO making more per day than some gig workers make in a month is comparable to an Uber or Deliveroo driver, for instance.